Create a Festive Fourth of July Charcuterie Board with Red, White & Blue Elements

 Set the mood by designing a festive welcoming ambiance that lasts well into the night by creating inviting areas for your guests to explore, gather and unwind.
 Incorporate natural touches with flowers and cozy candles.
 And be sure to keep your guests hydrated with a fun drinks station area so guests can serve themselves throughout the evening.

 We love setting up little areas for guests to relax, play games like corn hole or bocce ball and most of all connect with delicious nosh.
-We highly recommend a cheese and charcuterie board, or several, spread out around the party.
+We highly recommend a cheese and charcuterie board, or several, spread out around the party, or if your hosting a party for 30 or more people our DIY Grazing Table is a really great option.
 A cheese and charcuterie board is a great way to invite your guests to mingle and chat all about the yummy board combinations and offerings.
 When it comes to creating the perfect Fourth of July charcuterie board we are here to guide you!

 Building Your Board